 Mosquito Control To Spray Tonight In Portion Of Cantonment

-The Escambia County Mosquito Control Division will conduct fogging missions today, June 5, in a portion of the Cantonment area.
+Weather permitting, the Escambia County Mosquito Control Division will conduct fogging missions today, June 10, in a portion of the Cantonment area.

-This includes the area bounded by Kingsfield Road to the north, West Nine Mile Road to the south, Highway 29 on the east, and Pine Forest and Riddle roads to the west.
+This includes the area bounded by Woodbury Circle to the north, Highway 95A to the south, Highway 95A to the west and Chemstrand Road to the east.

 Mission hours vary, but typically occur in the evening hours from 6-9:30 p.m.
 All operations are dependent on weather conditions.